-The Chartered Institute of Taxation has licensed the Irish Tax Institute and the Tax Institute of Australia to use the designations 'Chartered Tax Adviser’ and ‘CTA’.
+The Chartered Institute of Taxation has licensed the Irish Tax Institute, The Tax Institute of Australia and the Taxation Institute of Hong Kong to use the designations 'Chartered Tax Adviser’ and ‘CTA’.

-A Chartered Tax Adviser, or CTA, holds the 'gold standard' qualification in professional tax expertise and can be relied upon to provide the highest quality tax advice to business and personal clients.
+A Chartered Tax Adviser, or CTA, holds the leading qualification in professional tax expertise and can be relied upon to provide the highest quality tax advice to business and personal clients.

 The CTA designation is recognised and respected internationally as a mark of technical excellence and professional integrity.

-A CTA has passed rigorous examinations demonstrating a high level of technical knowledge of the tax system and following the principles and standards of behaviour that all members must follow in their tax work by adhering to Professional Conduct in Relation to Taxation (PCRT) and Professional Rules and Practie Guidelines (PRPG).
-They also demonstrate that they are keeping their professional knowledge and skills up to date by undertaking Continuing Professional Development (CPD).
+A CTA has passed rigorous examinations demonstrating a high level of technical knowledge of the tax system.
+They are required to follow high ethical and professional standards, equivalent to the Professional Conduct in Relation to Taxation (PCRT) and Professional Rules and Practice Guidelines (PRPG) codes applying to CIOT members.
+They must also demonstrate that they are keeping their professional knowledge and skills up to date by undertaking Continuing Professional Development (CPD).

 CTAs are required by their code of practice to only practice in areas in which they have expertise, geographically and technically.
 For example, a CTA practising in the UK and advising on corporate taxes is required to have expert knowledge of the UK corporate tax system.
-A CTA practising in Ireland and advising on corporate taxes is required to have expert knowledge of the Irish corporate tax system.
-A CTA practising in Australia and advising on corporate taxes is required to have expert knowledge of the Australian corporate tax system.
+A CTA practising in Ireland, Australia or Hong Kong and advising on corporate taxes is required to have expert knowledge of the corporate tax system in the relevant jurisdiction.

 Whether you are an employer or a taxpayer seeking expert advice, you can be reassured that when you hire a CTA you will be taking on a tax professional who has proved themselves to be of the highest calibre.

-If you are a professional body and are interested in applying to us for our licensing arrangement, please contact us in the first instance for an indication of the likely fee for the assessment of your application.
+If you are a professional body, believe that you fulfil the criteria set out here and are interested in applying for a CTA license, please get in touch to discuss this with us, including the likely fee for the assessment of your application.